Alexcastr/ChallengeDreenvio/README.md

 - Add testing to the project
 - Add a bearer token, only who has it, can access
 - Make a relation between the collections for better handling the data
 - Add swagger for documentation
+- Use TypeScript instead of JS
-👍 Add data validation
+-👍 Add data validation
-👍 Deploy the app
+-👍 Deploy the app

 ---
 ## Deployment